lilygeorgescu/lilygeorgescu.github.io/index.md

 </p>

 ##  Education
-- Feb 2024 - Now - Postdoc, Helmholtz Munich, Germany.
+- Feb 2024 - June 2025 - Postdoc, Helmholtz Munich, Germany.
 - Oct 2019 - Sep 2023 - PhD in Computer Science, Faculty of Mathematics and Computer Science, University of Bucharest, Romania.
 - Oct 2017 - Jun 2019 - MsC in Artificial Intelligence, Faculty of Mathematics and Computer Science, University of Bucharest, Romania.
 - Oct 2014 - Jun 2017 - BsC in Computer Science, Faculty of Mathematics and Computer Science, University of Bucharest, Romania.